zoot101/snapraid-daily/README.md

 A new debian package should be created in the parent directory that can be installed with **dpkg** or with **apt** as shown above.

+# Return Codes

+The Script Returns the following codes for the following conditions.
+This can be useful to direct systemd or a seperate master script to carry out further actions depending on the code.
+It is planned to add further return codes the future.

+* 0: Success
+* 1: All Errors
+* 2: SnapRAID already in use
+* 3: Files Modified During Sync
+* 5: Thresholds Exceeded

 # Credits